testground/testground/docs/USAGE.md

 ## Running a test plan outside of the Testground orchestrator

 You must have a Redis instance running locally.
-Install it for your runtime follow instructions at https://redis.io/download.
+Install it for your runtime following instructions at https://redis.io/download.

 Then run it locally with